mwojnars/hypertag/README.md

 <div>This inline text can be follow by nested blocks thanks to ":" marker
   <p>
     <i>This line is in italics ...</i>
-    ... but this one is not.
+    ... and this one is not.
+Both are vertically aligned in the script.
-    The null tag does nothing, only helps with code alignment when a tag is missing.
+    The null tag does nothing, but helps with code alignment when a tag is missing.
   </p></div>
 ```

-If no inline contents is present, a colon can optionally be put at the end of
+If no inline content is present, a colon can optionally be put at the end of
 the block's headline.
 The two forms, with and without a trailing colon, are equivalent.

 <!---